-The "Relight the Flame" Fundraising Campaign has been established, whose objective is to raise the necessary funds so the Memorial can be restored and re-dedicated on Armed Forces Day at the 2009 Michigan State Fair - the 70th anniversary of its original dedication.
+A "Relight the Flame" Fundraising Campaign was established in 2008, whose objective is to raise the necessary funds so the Memorial could be restored and re-dedicated on Armed Forces Day at the 2009 Michigan State Fair - the 70th anniversary of its original dedication.

-The Campaign is being conducted by the State Fair Michigan War Veterans Memorial Committee, under the leadership of Chairperson Steven R. Jenkins, Vice Chairperson Paul Palazzolo and Secretary/Treasurer Richard I. Chatman.
-More information about the "Relight the Flame" Fundraising Campaign can be found here.
+The Campaign wais conducted by the State Fair Michigan War Veterans Memorial Committee, under the leadership of Chairperson Steven R. Jenkins, Vice Chairperson Paul Palazzolo and Secretary/Treasurer Richard I. Chatman.
+However, the Campaign ended with the February 2009 announcement that the Michigan State Fair would be closing down after its 2009 run.
+More information about the plans of the now-defunct "Relight the Flame" Fundraising Campaign can be found here.